 A study of the principles of normal child growth and development from conception to adolescence.
 Focus on physical, cognitive, social, and emotional domains of development.
-Lab Fee: \$20.00
+Lab Fee: \$25.00 (lab fee includes criminal background check)

 CDEC 1456.
 Emergent Literacy.
 (4-3-3)